Suffrage for Americans with disabilities

+Americans with disabilities face extra challenges when exercising their suffrage.
 According to Abilities United, over 16% of Americans are considered to have either a physical, developmental, or learning disability.
 The barriers that 33.7 million persons with disabilities face within the American electoral process include: access to polling information, physical access to polls, current and future laws that deal with the topic, and the moral implications regarding the varying levels of both physical and cognitive disabilities and the act of voting.

 Political engagement

 Multiple sources report that persons with disabilities comprise one of the most disenfranchised groups within American society.
 As a result, Americans with both physical and cognitive disabilities are amongst the least politically engaged members of the electorate.
 For example, during the 2012 election cycle, 11% fewer residents with disabilities turned out to vote than nondisabled Americans.
 According to a 2013 report written by Rutgers University professor Lisa Schur, as many as three million more citizens with disabilities would have turned out to vote had they voted at the same rate as non-disabled citizens.